Explore health content from A to Z.

 Stroke is the fourth leading cause of death, ranking behind diseases of the heart, lungs, and all forms of cancer.
 According to the NSA, strokes kill more than 137,000 Americans each year.

-Strokes can be classified into two main categories:
+Strokes can be classified into 2 main categories:

 An ischemic stroke occurs when a blood vessel that supplies the brain becomes blocked or "clogged" and impairs blood flow to part of the brain.
 The brain cells and tissues begin to die within minutes from lack of oxygen and nutrients.
 The area of tissue death is called an infarct.
-About 87 percent of strokes fall into this category.
-Ischemic strokes are further divided into two groups, including the following:
+About 87% of strokes fall into this category.
+Ischemic strokes are further divided into 2 groups, including the following:

 Thrombotic strokes.
 These strokes are caused by a blood clot that develops in the blood vessels inside the brain.